 |library: open Monday through Friday (til 31 August) *||10:00 a.m. - 5:00 p.m.|

 The National Maritime Museum is always closed on:

 - King’s Day – 27th of April

 - New Year’s Day – 1st of January

 Ticket with starting time required

 In accordance with the guidelines from the central government, visits to The National Maritime Museum from June 1st will only be possible with an online entry ticket displaying the starting time for the museum visit.
 This will ensure a proper spread of visitors throughout the day.
 All visitors must reserve a starting time in advance, even if you already have a ticket, a Museumkaart, or a BGL-VIP card.
-The starting times will be available on the museum website from May 29th 2020.
+The starting times are available on the museum website.

 |children 3 and under||free, reservation starting time always mandatory|

 |adults 18 and up||€ 16,50|